tnaia/octo-rattle/README.md

 ## Todo

+- Warnings
-- [ ] warn if file ends before code block does
+  - [ ] file ends before code chunk does
+  - [ ] circular chunk dependencies
-- [ ] Warn if multiple root files are found (only proceed to generating these files if a flag is set)
+  - [ ] multiple root files are found (only generate multiple output files if a flag is set)
+- Flags
+  - [ ] generate a file for each root chunk
   - [ ] flag for dry-run (just warnigs, no output)
-- [ ] flag to generate specific output files
+  - [ ] generate file with expansion of chunk (let user specify filename)
 - [ ] weave!

 ## Nice to have